RenneLab/hybkit/example_04_fold_analysis/fold_analysis_notes.rst

 Example Fold Analysis
 =====================

 This directory contains a example analysis of Hyb-format and Vienna-format data, published in the quick Crosslinking and Sequencing of Hybrids (qCLASH) experiment described in:
 Gay, Lauren A., et al. "Modified cross-linking, ligation, and sequencing of hybrids (qCLASH) identifies Kaposi's Sarcoma-associated herpesvirus microRNA targets in endothelial cells."
 Journal of virology 92.8 (2018): e02138-17.

-This analysis investigates the folding pattern of miRNA from an experimental replicate infected with
+This analysis investigates the folding fold of miRNA from an experimental replicate infected with
 Kaposi's Sarcoma-Associated Herpesvirus (KSHV), which are given the type name "KSHV-miRNA".
-Data from the predicted folding pattern for each hybrid record produced by the "Hyb" program are analyzed, and the folds of each KSHV miRNA with a non-miRNA target are characterized to determine the per-base folding patterns.
+Data from the predicted folding fold for each hybrid record produced by the "Hyb" program are analyzed, and the folds of each KSHV miRNA with a non-miRNA target are characterized to determine the per-base folding folds.

 Hybrid sequence information created by the Hyb program and the fold output are provided with the hybkit package in the databases directory, created by downstream analysis of files available at NCBI Gene Expression Ombnibus (GEO) GSE101978, at:

     https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101978